JamesSkemp/words/content/post/vehicle-gas-dtd-net-objects-and-xml-parsing-with-linq.md

 +++
-title = "Vehicle gas DTD .NET objects and XML parsing with LINQ" summary = "Having created an XML document, with DTD, to store vehicle fillups, here's a look at a rough object and how to parse them out of XML via LINQ." draft = false comments = true date = "2010-06-10T22:20:00-05:00"
+title = "Vehicle gas DTD .NET objects and XML parsing with LINQ" description = "Having created an XML document, with DTD, to store vehicle fillups, here's a look at a rough object and how to parse them out of XML via LINQ." draft = false comments = true date = "2010-06-10T22:20:00-05:00"